Don’t make assumptions about carers’ knowledge of what help is available.

 Use your newsletter

-If you have a newsletter you can include information on benefits or financial entitlements: include a few simple tips in each issue.
+If you have a newsletter you can include information rights, benefits or available support: include a few simple tips in each issue.